Whether you are looking for a bachelor’s, master’s, or

-The “other Dr. Sattler” in the department is the younger brother of Dr. Paul Sattler by eight years and has been at Liberty since 1996.
-He grew up in Toledo, Ohio, his first love is birds, and he listens to classical music.
-He has worked as a summer naturalist and as a zookeeper at the Toledo and Cincinnati Zoos.
+Dr. Gene Sattler has worked as a seasonal naturalist and as a zookeeper at the Toledo and Cincinnati Zoos.
 His doctoral research at the Smithsonian Institution used molecular markers to examine the genetics, behavior, morphology, and ecology of hybridizing Black-capped and Carolina chickadees.
-In the fall he spends time on the “Bald Spot” documenting local hawk migration, and also bands migrating Northern Saw-whet Owls in the area.
-His wife, Christy, formerly worked as a children’s nurse, and now home schools their twin daughters Katherine and Hannah.
+In the fall he coordinates students in a project banding migrating Northern Saw-whet Owls in order to study their migration dynamics, and also studies the local fall hawk migration.

 2007.
 Sattler, G. D., Sawaya, P., and M. J. Braun.
 An assessment of song admixture as an indicator of hybridization in Black-capped Chickadees (Poecile atricapillus) and Carolina Chickadees (Poecile carolinensis).
 The Auk 124:926-944.